01Xyris/Vulns/DarkVision_RAT/README.md

-# DarkVision RAT Password Recovery Vuln
+# DarkVision RAT Password Recovery
 ## Summary

 This script exploits a vulnerability in DarkVision RAT's upload endpoint that allows arbitrary file uploads.
 By exploiting this weakness, a malicious PHP shell can be uploaded and executed, granting the attacker remote command execution (RCE) on the server.